ninja09/bigkidprograming/course/outline.md

     * operating system

 * What type of *computer* am I using right now?
-  * a laptop?  what makes it a laptop?
+  * laptop?  what makes it a laptop?
-  * a desktop?  what makes it a desktop?
+  * desktop?  what makes it a desktop?
-  * a pad?  what makes it a pad?
+  * pad?  what makes it a pad?

 * What is an *Operating System*?
   * An operating system is _software_ that defines the environment in which other programs can run.